What is the Astral Body?

-The part of the astral body that reacts with the physical body is sometimes called the etheric field.
-This can be see by psychic people as a blue/red light that runs like a line around the body frame.
-It is most easily seen at the tips of the fingers, if you look at them in a very low light.
+The part of the astral body that reacts with the physical body is the etheric field.
+This is seen by psychic people as a blue/red light that runs like a line around the body frame.
+It is most easily seen at the tips of the fingers if you look at them in very low light.
 A technique I teach my students is to look between the gap that’s formed if you hold your two index fingers close together.
-In subdued light you may see fine lines of light dancing between the two fingers.
+In the subdued light, you will see fine lines of light dancing between the two fingers.
 This is the etheric field of the astral body.

 The astral body is also considered the seat of the emotions, so it is also sometimes called the emotional or desire body.
 Some people also call the higher function of the astral body the mental body.
 Other esoteric teachings refer to a number of distinct planes of the afterlife, each with its own corresponding “vehicle” of consciousness.
 Just as there are seven chakras, so too are there seven etheric sheaths that vibrate at different levels of spirituality.

 When we die, we shed our bodies in the same way we would remove our clothes.
 At the same time, we shed part of our astral body–the part that acts as the interface between the physical and the spiritual.
 This is the part that allows the spirit to use the will to move the body or make the brain function.
 It is not quite a gross matter or spirit.
 I suppose we could call it our spiritual underwear.